52teth/IsoView/README.md

 IsoView is a program that [Jack Fu](http://jfubiostats.com/) developed while he was a contractor at PacBio in summer 2015.
 Specifically, I asked Jack to help me automatically cluster isoforms into groups in a single gene.

 With Iso-Seq, particularly in targeted sequencing, we often see a lot of isoforms, sometimes up to the hundreds, and it was becoming hard to see if particular exon skipping patterns were present.
+Furthermore, I wanted to remove all the long introns that were always spliced out in the visualization.
+So I asked Jack to create IsoView so help with that.

 ## Getting it to run on R